wbcsd/pact-catalog/CONTRIB_TEST.md

     "solution_id": "<your-solution-id>", // e.g. 'Example Solution' has solution id "example-solution" "version": "<your-solution-version>" // e.g. "0.0.0"
   },
+  "tested_by": {
-  "tested_by": "<user-id>" // This field must match the `user-id` this Organization has registered in the PACT Catalog e.g. "abc-corp"
+    "collaborator_id": "<user-id>" // This field must match the `user-id` this Organization has registered in the PACT Catalog e.g. "abc-corp"
+  },
   "test_result": "passed",
   "test_date": "<date>",
   "pathfinder_version": "<pathfinder-framework-version>" // "1.0.0" or "1.0.1" or "2.0.0" or "2.0.1"